-Established in November 2009, with the desire to extend unconditional compassionate care to the vulnerable, disadvantage and the impoverished.
-Our aim is to foster wholeness for all people.
+Established in November 2009, with the desire to extend unconditional, compassionate care to the vulnerable, disadvantage and the impoverished.
+Our aim is to foster wholeness for all peoples.

 Selfish, Self-Centered, Self-Seeking, Self-Interested are just some descriptive words we use when we think of some individuals today.
 In most cases people get involved in something only if this something can acquiesce something greater for them in return.
 You can always find an abundance of volunteers if there is the promise of a spotlight shining on them, however, this spotlight can’t be any regular spotlight.
 Its beam must be bright enough to shine on them but cast a dark shadow on everyone else.

 How often have we heard, “I’ll scratch your back if you’ll scratch mines?”
 I met the nicest, most beautiful, kindhearted group of people on this trip to Haiti who had no interest in the spotlight shining on them nor were they interested in having their backs being scratched.
 Instead they willingly sacrificed their time, talents, and finances to bring smiles, to show love, and to provide medical assistance to the people of Haiti.
 And what’s most interesting?
 The great majority were not of Haitian heritage, neither did they share the same skin pigmentation as the Haitian people they served.